 Centrix Software is planning to expand its operations and put some cash into research and development of cloud and virtualisation products after securing $10m of investment.

 DigiNotar, a certificate authority said fraudsters began issuing public key certificate requests for a number of domains, including Google.com.
 The firm revoked all fraudulent certificates.

 While conventional business intelligence drills into historical data, big-data analytics often adds a forward-looking dimension in an effort to help users unlock predictive insights.

 Graphics specialist Nvidia has sounded warnings to the channel to buy through authorised partners to avoid running into problems with counterfeit products.
-The grey market has proved to be a headache for vendors across the full spectrum of the channel and Nvidia becomes the latest in a long line of

 Company hopes consolidating on single ERP database in Sage X3 6.2 upgrade will simplify multinational accounting while handling localized requirements.

 A new survey from whitelisting vendor Bit9 found many firms are relying on the honor system to prevent unauthorized downloads.